 INERTIAL

-The transdisciplinary project INERTIAL - Innovative mateRial from TradItionaL resources, explored biofabrication strategies for recycling by-products from the stone supply chain into innovative and sustainable building materials.
-The aim was to transform waste from the stone processing sector in Tuscany (marble, pietra serena, and travertine) into biofabricated materials through a biotechnological process mediated by photosynthetic microorganisms.
-The research combines expertise in sustainable design and agricultural microbiology, developing material samples based on the logic of Material Design Driven and Biodesign within the framework of the circular economy.
-Among the major wastes produced by marble cutting activities, and the least reusable, are marble dust and sludge, locally known as “marmettola,” composed of microgranules of calcite, primarily ranging in size from sand to silt.
-Cyanobacteria and microalgae cultures were used, particularly Chroococcus minutus and Tetraselmis suecica, microorganisms known for carrying out a process called Microbial-Induced Carbonate Precipitation (MICP).
-Three different grain sizes of stone waste were used for the study: fine marble gravel (4 mm-8 mm), marble sand (>1µm), and marble powder (“marmettola”) (4µm-63µm).
-The project proposes innovative material solutions born from the collaboration between researchers from the University of Florence in sustainable design and molecular biology (DIDA Department) and agricultural microbiology (DAGRI Department), who worked in some phases with an interdisciplinary and transdisciplinary approach and in other phases with a more open approach.
-Among the outputs presented are First Samples of Biofabricated Materials, Bioreceptive Tiles—leveraging the bioreceptive characteristics of the new biofabricated material—and Multicolor Tiles, which exploit the organic compounds (pigments) produced by the different types of cyanobacteria used.
+The interdisciplinary Inertial project explored biofabrication strategies for recycling by-products of the stone industry into innovative and sustainable construction materials.
+The aim was to transform marble processing waste into biofabricated materials through a biotechnological process mediated by photosynthetic microorganisms.
+The research combines expertise in sustainable design and microbiology to develop material samples according to the logic of Material Design Driven and Biodesign in a circular economy context.
+Among the major wastes produced by marble cutting activities and less reusable are marble dust and sludge, locally known as ‘marmettola’ composed of calcite micro granules, mainly in sand to silt size.
+Cultures of cyanobacteria and microalgae were used, in particular Chroococcus Minutus and Tetraselmis seucica, microorganisms known to carry out a process called Microbial-Induced Carbonate Precipitation (MICP).
+Three different granulometries of stone waste were used for the study: fine marble gravel (4 mm-8 mm), marble sand (>1µm), and marble silt (marmettola) (4µm- 63µm).
+The project proposes innovative material solutions resulting from the collaboration between researchers in sustainable design, molecular biology and microbiology, who worked in some phases in an interdisciplinary manner but in others with a freer approach.
+Among the outputs presented are Samples of Biofabricated Materials, Bioreceptive Tiles, exploiting the bioreceptive characteristics of the new biofabricated material, and Multicolour Tiles, exploiting the organic compounds (pigments) produced by the different types of cyanobacteria used.

 Research Group: